This post may contain affiliate links.

 How To Make This Pumpkin Coffee Cake:

-- Add the pumpkin and beat only until mixed in--you don't want to over mix from this point on.
+- Add the pumpkin and beat only until mixed in–you don’t want to over mix from this point on.

 - Prepare the Streusel Topping: Mix together the flour, brown sugar and cinnamon to combine.
 Add in the cold, small cubed butter and use a pastry cutter or fork to break down the butter until coarse and crumbly.
 You can use a food processor for this step, just requires another dish to clean, and sometimes I am not in the mood for more!